-Challenge number Detail of challenge 1 Ensuring pupils meet at least expected levels in reading and writing and make accelerated progress.
-2 Ensuring pupils meet at least expected levels in maths and make accelerated progress.
+Challenge number Detail of challenge 1 Ensuring pupils meet at least expected levels in reading and writing.
+2 Ensuring pupils meet at least expected levels in maths.
 3 Engaging pupils in enrichment activities.
-4 To develop resilience and independence.
-5 To ensure pupils with speech and language difficulties are identified early and intervention put in place to meet needs.
+4 To develop resilience and independence 5 To ensure pupils with speech and language difficulties are identified early and intervention put in place to meet needs.
+6 Ensuring behaviour in school is calm and regulated at all times.